How to Find an Interfaith Officiant for Your Wedding Ceremony

 Types of Officiants That Can Lead Interfaith Ceremonies

-Interfaith ministers
+Interfaith Ministers

 The main focus of this type of officiant is to bring people of different religions together, but they also work with LGBTQ+ and non-religious couples.
 Many interfaith ministers define their work as being outside church walls by working in community service and spiritual counseling.
-Interfaith ministers (or officiants) are known for being all about creating special and personalized wedding services for their clients.
+Interfaith ministers (or officiants) are known for creating special and personalized wedding services for their clients.

 During your interfaith officiant search, Rev. Mercedes Ibarra, interspiritual minister and founder of Rev. Mercy Ceremonies, suggests you look up the titles "interspiritual officiant" and "interspiritual minister" too.
 This way you cover all of your bases and don't miss out on an officiant who identifies a little differently.
-Rev. Ibarra also suggests that you consider hiring Unitarian or Bahá'í Faith leaders to perform your wedding ceremony.
-"Both of these faith traditions are actually quite interspiritual as they celebrate and practice the various religious traditions from around the world as an essential part of their own practice," Rev. Ibarra says.
+Rev. Ibarra also suggests you consider hiring Unitarian or Bahá'í Faith leaders to perform your wedding ceremony.
+"Both of these faith traditions are quite interspiritual as they celebrate and practice the various religious traditions from around the world as an essential part of their own practice," Rev. Ibarra says.

 Celebrants